Matthew17-21/Captcha-Tools/captchatools-go/README.md

 # Breaking Changes in 2.0.0
 * Changed the type of site from type `int` to type `site`
 	- This affects the `NewHarvester()` param
+* Returns a `CaptchaAnswer` object rather than just the captcha token

 # How to use
 ```go